 The Hub Award

 LBE are the 2021 recipients of the Wellcome Trust’s Hub Award.
-The grant provides a dynamic research space in the Wellcome Collection building at the heart of London, where people with different expertise can collaborate on projects exploring health, life and art.
+The 1 million pound grant provides a dynamic research space in the Wellcome Collection building at the heart of London, where people with different expertise can collaborate on projects exploring health, life and art.

-Our project connects a network of global hubs in a two year collaborative project exploring the concept of solastalgia.
+Our project connects a network of global hubs in a collaborative project exploring the concept of solastalgia.